hwdbk/kodi-scripts/database-mgmt/README.md

 p_root__________: 1
 p_unref_________: 5
 ```

-- Files that *are* in use need to be treated carefully - the watched state, for instance, particularly for files that are not movies, is an important indicator in the file browser interface in Kodi.

 IMPORTANT:
 - Set up the `localroot` and `kodiroot` first in the script: they should point to the highest order directory that the kodi box shares